codeforamerica/court.atlantaga.gov/_posts/static/2015-01-09-your-filename.md

 ---
 layout: page
 published: false
-title: ""
+title: Holiday Closings
 ---

-## 2015 City of Atlanta Holiday Closings Holidays Observed by the City of Atlanta & the Municipal Court of Atlanta
+## 2015 City of Atlanta Holiday Closings Observed by the City of Atlanta & the Municipal Court of Atlanta

 New Year’s Day Thursday, January 1, 2015